ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 These few rules will go far in helping you to create shapes.

-One last thing, without shared fragments, if you wanted to create a large 10 way join or something you had to type that join into your file and it would be very much in your face.
-Now that join might be hidden from you in a nice easy-to-use fragment.
-Which you might then decide you want to use 3 times...
+One last thing, without shared fragments, if you wanted to create a large join the normal way, maybe 10 tables or so, then you have to type that join into your file and it would be very much in your face.
+Shared fragments might hide that join from you in a nice easy-to-use fragment.
+Which you might then decide you want to use the fragment 3 times...
 And now with a tiny amount of code you have 30 joins.

 The thing is shared fragments make it easy to generate a lot of SQL.
 It's not bad that shared fragments make things easy, but with great power comes great responsibility, so give a care as to what it is you are assembling.
 Understanding